bigPingRail/hashicrawler/README.md

 1. To enable local caching, add the `-c` flag: `GIN_MODE=release ./appname -p 8080 -c`
 1. Access the web interface at `http://localhost:8080`.

+#### Enabling Basic Authentication
+1. To enable basic authentication add the `-a`
+1. The environment variables `P_user` and `P_password` control the username and password.
+By default, they are set to 'admin' and 'testpass', respectively.

 ### As Docker container
 1. Build the container: `docker build -t appname:test -f build/Dockerfile .`
 1. Run: `docker run -p 8080:8080 --rm appname:test -c`